Thinking about buying or building your first home in Victoria?

 - Application must be made directly to the SRO: The FHOG is paid after the Certificate of Occupancy is issued, with the application reviewed within 10 working days.

-Do First Home Buyers Pay Stamp Duty In Victoria?
+Do First Home Buyers Have to Pay Stamp Duty in Victoria?

 Stamp duty concessions are available to first homeowners in Victoria whether you buy an established home or a newly built home.